explorable-viz/popl2022/Review/response.md

 > The paper could do with more giving examples of concepts before diving into the
 > theory of the concepts.
+> At about section 2.2.4, I started getting lost and would have found it useful
+> to have some examples.
+> At about section 3.1, I have another note that I was starting to get lost

+These sections are dense and would benefit from some examples.
+The presentational simplification we propose above (relating to □) would provide some space to do that.

 > How does this work relate to lenses?